Is your website being as effective as it could at getting you the business you want?

 Can potential customers easily find what they are looking for?

-Are the most prominent items in your menu what a prospective customer might be interested in?
+Are the most prominent items in your main website menu what a prospective customer might be interested in?

 Review these common navigation mistakes to improve your website navigation.